 ECAH2016 Conference Theme: “Justice”

 The arts are ideally suited to reflect on justice.
-The various symbolic definitions of justice from the Fasces of ancient Rome to the status of the lady blindfolded and holding a set of scales puts an abstract ideal into a concrete and publicly recognizable form.
+The various symbolic definitions of justice, from the Fasces of Ancient Rome, to the status of the lady blindfolded and holding a set of scales, put an abstract ideal into a concrete and publicly recognisable form.

 Other fields in the humanities are similarly preoccupied with justice: the political act of writing, whether literature or history, involves shaping narratives and contentious issues of meaning, to see truth as justice.

 To expand the theme to the media: some modern TV series look into justice issues from a legal point of view, but also probe the psychology of many types of people on both sides of the law.
 What do these contribute to the better understanding of the complexities of human nature and human emotion exposed in them?

 Does justice have a dark side, or is this the outcome of it being manipulated?
 Questions like these have been with us throughout the ages.
 Do they exist as boundaries for reflection rather than questions to be answered?